Private Marriage Contract Framework

 I. Definition

-A Marriage Contract is a voluntary, legally binding agreement between two or more natural persons establishing a household governance entity for the purposes of mutual obligation and cooperation, joint or structured property management, allocation of parental responsibility, and long-term domestic and financial coordination.
+A Marriage Contract is a voluntary, legally binding agreement between two or more natural persons establishing a household governance entity.
+Its purposes include mutual obligation and cooperation, joint or structured property management, allocation of parental responsibility, and long-term domestic and financial coordination.

-It creates a recognised legal unit (Household Entity) capable of holding rights, duties, and liabilities as defined within the contract.
+It creates a recognised legal unit (the Household Entity) capable of holding rights, duties, and liabilities as defined within the contract.

 II.
 Legal Status

 A Marriage Contract is a civil contract of durable association.
-Upon execution, the parties constitute a Household Entity recognised in law for specified purposes (property ownership, obligations, legal proceedings, etc.).
+Upon valid execution, the parties constitute a Household Entity recognised in law for specified purposes (property, obligations, proceedings, etc.).

 III.
 Formation Requirements

-Valid where all parties are competent adults, consent is informed and uncoerced, and the contract is written, signed, witnessed/notarised, and registered.
+Valid where all parties are competent adults, consent is informed and uncoerced, and the contract is written, signed, witnessed or notarised, and registered.

-Must specify: identities, household structure, financial responsibilities, provisions for children, dispute resolution, and conditions for modification/dissolution.
+The contract must clearly specify identities, household structure, financial responsibilities, provisions for children, dispute resolution procedures, and conditions for modification or dissolution.

-Parties may include enforceable clauses on exclusivity, cohabitation, and behavioural standards.
-Breach triggers defined remedies.
+Contracts may include enforceable clauses on exclusivity, cohabitation, and behavioural standards.
+Breach triggers remedies defined in the contract.

-Primary mechanism: private arbitration or internal mediation.
-State courts provide enforcement and limited appellate role.
+Primary dispute resolution is private arbitration or internal mediation.
+State courts serve only as enforcement and limited appellate authority.

-Dissolution possible by mutual agreement, unilateral exit (with penalties), breach, or external events (death, incapacity).
+Dissolution may occur by mutual agreement, unilateral exit (subject to agreed penalties), breach, or external events such as death or incapacity.

 Upon dissolution, the contract governs asset division and liabilities.
-Where silent, default legal rules apply (e.g. equal division of joint assets, shared parental responsibility).
+Where the contract is silent, default legal rules apply (e.g. equal division of jointly held assets, shared parental responsibility).

 Private institutions may develop standard templates.
-Third parties (lenders, insurers) may rely on the declared structure of the Household Entity.
+Third parties (lenders, insurers, etc.) may rely on the declared structure of the Household Entity.

 Core principles: Voluntariness, Clarity, Enforceability, Responsibility, Flexibility, and State Neutrality.